mawiesne/DE-Lemma/README.md

 3. slf4j + log4j2 bindings.

-If you want to re-use the current, experimental version of **DE-Lemma** in your projects, execute `mvn clean install` to transport the bundled _jar_ file in your local `.m2` folder.
+If you want to re-use the current, experimental version of **DE-Lemma** in your projects, execute `mvn clean install` to transport the bundled _jar_ file to your local `.m2` folder.

 Note:
 You have to select one or more model files and copy it over to the execution environment.
 Those models must reside a `models` directory, as the current code checks at this directory name.

 ## Usage